rptb1/tammy-norie/plan/unsinkability.rst

 A. References
 =============

 ..
-[RT2007] "Voyages of a Simple Sailor"; Roger Taylor; 2007.
+[RT2007] “Voyages of a Simple Sailor”; Roger Taylor; 2007.

-     "A watertight bulkhead was put in just forward of the forward end of the coach-roof.
-Apart from the chain locker, the whole area forward of the bulkhead was filled tight with closed-cell foam."
+     “A watertight bulkhead was put in just forward of the forward end of the coach-roof.
+Apart from the chain locker, the whole area forward of the bulkhead was filled tight with closed-cell foam.”
      (Section 3 chapter 2 paragraph 2)

-     "My calculations suggested that by them Mingming had about 150% of the floatation required to keep her where one would like to be kept |--| on the surface of the ocean."
+     “My calculations suggested that by them Mingming had about 150% of the floatation required to keep her where one would like to be kept — on the surface of the ocean.”
 (Section 3 chapter 2 paragraph 3)

 ..
-[AH2015] Commnent on "Redecoration", from the `Tammy Norie blog`_;
+[AH2015] Commnent on “Redecoration”, from the `Tammy Norie blog`_;
    Annie Hill; 2015-06-12;
    <https://tammynorie.wordpress.com/2015/06/09/redecoration/#comment-333>.

-     "I had the misfortune to spend seven years living on a boat with closed-cell foam cushions.
-I’m naturally well padded, but I have to say they were some of the most uncomfortable seats I’ve ever had to live with."
+     “I had the misfortune to spend seven years living on a boat with closed-cell foam cushions.
+I’m naturally well padded, but I have to say they were some of the most uncomfortable seats I’ve ever had to live with.”

 ..
-[RB2015] "Redecoration", from the `Tammy Norie blog`_; Richard
+[RB2015] “Redecoration”, from the `Tammy Norie blog`_; Richard
    Brooksby; 2019-06-09;
    <https://tammynorie.wordpress.com/2015/06/09/redecoration/>.

-     "My goal is to displace over 1m³ of water with foam, providing over 1t of buoyancy.
+     “My goal is to displace over 1m³ of water with foam, providing over 1t of buoyancy.
 That should make Tammy Norie unsinkable.
-I’ve calculated that 10mm of foam on all the surfaces I’ve just painted, plus the cushions, add up to about 1m³, and that’s not counting the locker interiors or any other voids, so it’s quite achievable."
+I’ve calculated that 10mm of foam on all the surfaces I’ve just painted, plus the cushions, add up to about 1m³, and that’s not counting the locker interiors or any other voids, so it’s quite achievable.”

 .. _Tammy Norie blog: https://tammynorie.wordpress.com/